 Though you may not find every destination on your bucket list to be reachable by train, not to worry!
 You can most definitely get there by bus.

-Also, if the journey you are taking is quite long, the driver will make stops at rest areas to let you use the toilet or buy food to eat.
-For most destinations, there are also several buses offered per day, and they are unlikely to sell out outside peak season.
+Also, if the journey you are taking is quite long, the driver will stop at rest areas to let you use the toilet or buy food to eat.
+Several buses are offered per day for most destinations, and they are unlikely to sell out outside peak season.

-Just about every city and town in Korea also has its own local buses, covering nearly all the areas you may want to go to.
-Be aware that they may not run as frequently as buses in Seoul.
+Almost every city and town in the country also has its local buses, covering nearly all the areas you may want to go to.
+However, be aware that they may not run as frequently as buses in Seoul.

 Air Travel in South Korea

-Of course, there are a few destinations in Korea that cannot be reached simply by train and bus.
+Of course, a few Korean destinations cannot be reached simply by train and bus.
 Jeju Island, first and foremost, is one of these destinations.

-In the case of Jeju Island especially, you can fly there from any airport in Korea and reach it in no time.
+In Jeju Island especially, you can fly there from any Korean airport and reach it quickly.